 No. 3: Revoke the HOA Management Company’s Registration

 To fight the HOA management company, you often must attack them where it hurts: their pocketbook.
-Did you know that Colorado law requires that HOA management companies register with the Colorado Department of Regulatory Agencies, which went into effect on July 1, 2015.
+Colorado law requires HOA management companies to register with the Colorado Department of Regulatory Agencies.
+This law took effect on July 1, 2015.
 Therefore, the very existence of the management company requires that they maintain their registration.
-If the management company loses their registration, or other HOAs find out about their inappropriate behavior, they risk losing business.
+If the management company loses its registration, or other HOAs find out about inappropriate behavior, the management company risks losing business.

-Here’s what we do if we believe that legal action against the HOA management company is warranted.
+Here’s what our HOA lawyers do if they believe that legal action against the HOA management company is warranted:

-- We review the regulatory registrations to ensure that the HOA management company is licensed.
+- Review the regulatory registrations to ensure the HOA management company is licensed.

-- We investigate whether the principals are properly licensed.
+- Investigate whether the principals are properly licensed.
 For example, if the principals that are required to be registered have certain criminal convictions, the license may be revoked.

-- We assist homeowners in filing complaints with the Colorado Department of Regulator Agencies, Division of Real Estate, against the management company (if appropriate).
+- Assist homeowners in filing complaints against the management company with the Colorado Department of Regulator Agencies, Division of Real Estate.

-- We take civil action against the HOA management company if necessary.
+- Take civil action against the HOA management company if necessary.

 No. 4: Determine if the Board Met its Fiduciary Duties

-All members of the board of directors have fiduciary obligations to you, a member of the HOA. >When our clients have a good faith belief that a director is acting improperly, we hire professionals such as private investigators and forensic accountants to investigate the possible claims.
-Our goal is to uncover enough evidence to build a case against the director.
+All HOA board members have a fiduciary duty to their homeowners.
+We hire professionals such as private investigators and forensic accountants to investigate claims of improper conduct.
+Our goal is to uncover enough evidence to build a case.

 An HOA director’s liability may be reduced if the homeowners waive the right to recover against the directors in the bylaws.
 Nevertheless, certain claims against the director will never be eliminated.

-Under Colorado Revised Statute 7-128-402, the director cannot eliminate potential liability to these claims:
+Under Colorado Revised Statute 7-128-402, an HOA board cannot eliminate potential liability for: